taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 - **An Elegant Puzzle: System of Engineering Management** (2019) by Will Larson
 - **Show Your Work!: 10 Ways to Share Your Creativity and Get Discovered** (2014) by Austin Kleon
 - **The Effective Engineer: How to Leverage Your Efforts In Software Engineering to Make a Disproportionate and Meaningful Impact**  by Edmond Lau
+- Engineering Leadership: The Hard Parts: Navigating Chaos to Build Teams That Deliver (2026) by Juan Pablo Buriticá, James Turnbull
+- Crafting Engineering Strategy: How Thoughtful Decisions Solve Complex Problems (2025) by Will Larson
 - Leading Effective Engineering Teams: Lessons for Individual Contributors and Managers from 10 Years at Google (2024) by Addy Osmani
 - The Engineering Executive's Primer: Impactful Technical Leadership (2024) by Will Larson [4.3, 137]
 - The Engineering Leader: Strategies for Scaling Teams and Yourself (2024) by Cate Huston